Advanced programming languages

 Scheme

-Scheme is a language with a pure theoretical core (λ-calculus and the theory of lists) and a design mandate to maximize freedom of expression.
+Scheme is a language with a pure core (λ-calculus and the theory of lists) and a design mandate to maximize freedom of expression.
 It's untyped, which makes it ideal for web-based programming and rapid prototyping.
-Scheme is also a great language for work in artificial intelligence.
+Given its Lisp heritage, Scheme is a natural fit for artificial intelligence.

-Given its support for arbitrary-precision numerics, Scheme is also my first choice of programming language for implementing cryptographic algorithms.
-[See my short implementations of RSA and the Fermat and Solovay-Strassen primality tests in Scheme.]
+With its support for arbitrary-precision numerics, Scheme is also my first choice for implementing cryptographic algorithms.
+[For examples, see my short implementations of RSA and the Fermat and Solovay-Strassen primality tests in Scheme.]

-The Turing-equivalent macro system in Scheme means that the language can be reconfigured to the programmer's desire.
-Combined with support for continuations, it is possible to embed alternate programming paradigms (like logic programming) inside Scheme with minimal effort.
+Consequently, the programmer can reconfigure Scheme to reduce the impedance mismatch between the language and the task at hand.
+Combined with support for first-class continuations, it is even possible to embed alternate programming paradigms (like logic programming).

 For example, in the code: